cybex-gmbh/laravel-protector/README.md

 ## Feature set

-- Download and optionally import databases from a server.
+- Download and optionally import databases from a server
-- Import existing database files.
+- Import existing database files
-- Export the local database to a file.
+- Export the local database to a file
-- User authentication through Laravel Sanctum tokens.
+- User authentication through Laravel Sanctum tokens
-- Transport encryption using Sodium.
+- Transport encryption using Sodium

 ## Table of contents